Targeted Learning on Variable Importance Measure for Heterogeneous Treatment Effect: Introduction

-The parameter of variance of treatment effect (VTE, i.e. the variance of the full covariates conditioned CATE) was discussed in~\cite{LevyTLEH2019}, and a corresponding targeted maximum likelihood estimator (TMLE) was proposed at the same time.
-Targeted maximum likelihood estimation is a two-step procedure where one first obtains an estimate of the data-generating distribution $\PP_0$, or the relevant portion $Q_0$ of $\PP_0$.
-The second stage updates this initial fit such that an optimal bias-variance tradeoff for the parameter of interest is achieved~\cite{LaanTLCI2011}.
-Later in~\cite{HinesVIMHA2022}, the author emphasized the importance of shifting the attention from policy learning to addressing the question of ``what are the key drivers of treatment effect heterogeneity?'', and discussed on how to quantify the importance of variable subsets in determining the CATE.
-Based on the VTE parameter, Hines proposed two variable importance measures for heterogeneous treatment effect and derived the estimating equation (EE) estimators for both.
-In this article we continue on Levy and Hines's work and propose a new TMLE estimator for one of the VIMs.
-We evaluate the performance of the new TMLE (as well as the TMLE for VTE and a ``semi'' TMLE for the other VIM) via simulations.
-We find that the TMLE estimators have competitive performance in terms of lower bias and higher coverage compared to the EE estimators and the simple substitution (SS) estimators. \\
+The VIM addressed in this article is specifically related to a variable's impact of the variance of the treatment effect (VTE), a global measure of treatment effect heterogeneity~\citep{LevyFmteJ2021}.
+In~\cite{HinesVIMHA2022}, the authors proposed two alternative VIMs along with estimating equation (EE) estimators for heterogeneous treatment effects, which connect to the regression-VIMs and the nonparametric VIM framework discussed in~\cite{Williamson2020, Williamson2023}.
+The first (unscaled) VIM is in the form of the difference of the variances of CATE.
+The second (scaled) VIM is defined as the first VIM scaled by VTE.
+Both VIMs are algorithm-agnostic and have similar interpretation on treatment heterogeneity.
+They are straightforward to explain to researchers who know traditional goodness-of-fit approaches and, unlike algorithmic VIMs, they enable comparison of heterogeneous treatment effect findings across different CATE learners~\citep{HinesVIMHA2022}.
+In this article, we propose a new targeted maximum likelihood estimator (TMLE) for the unscaled VIM.
+TMLE is a two-step procedure where one first obtains an estimate of the data-generating distribution $\PP_0$, or the relevant portion of $\PP_0$.
+The second stage updates this initial fit such that an optimal bias-variance tradeoff for the parameter of interest is achieved~\citep{LaanTLCI2011}.
+We evaluate the performance of the new TMLE via simulations.
+We find that the TMLE have competitive performance in terms of lower bias and better nominal confidence interval coverage compared to the EE estimator and the simple substitution (SS) estimator. \\

-The remainder of the article is organized as follows.
-Section 2 introduces the statistical formulation including the target parameters, the estimators, the asymptotic normality, construction and implementation of the new TMLE.
-Section 3 presents the simulation results of all three target parameters and compares the performance metrics of SS, EE and TMLE estimators.
-Section 4 concludes the article.
+In section 2 below, we introduce the data, notations and the target parameters.
+In section 3, we discuss the estimators, the asymptotic normality, construction, and implementation of the new TMLE.
+Section 4 presents the simulation results of all three target parameters and compares the performance metrics of SS, EE and TMLE estimators.
+Section 5 demonstrates the implementation of the TMLE and EE VIM estimators with data from a randomized clinical trial comparing nucleoside monotherapy with combination therapy in HIV-infected adults~\citep{Hammer1996}.
+Section 6 concludes the article.